Vehicle Dynamics Certificate Program

 Additional elective courses

-Courses no longer offered by SAE but eligible to be used as electives for this program, providing they were completed within five years of the date the Certificate is requested, include:
+Courses no longer offered by SAE but eligible to be used as electives for this program, providing they were completed within seven years of the date the Certificate is requested, include:

 - 97020 Sensors and Actuators: Chassis Applications (1.5 days)